-NEWTON, MA (WHDH) - When optometrist Terry Noel walked back to her car parked on this Newton street, yup, there it was.
+NEWTON, MASS.
+(WHDH) - When optometrist Terry Noel walked back to her car parked on this Newton street, yup, there it was.

 Terry: “I go, what is this?
 I’m not paying this ticket, I didn’t deserve this ticket!”